Is managing your nonprofit a bit of a challenge? Do you feel like you spend too much time reading, replying, and sending emails?

 How does emailing have a negative impact on the environment ?
 It is an intangible thing that doesn’t release anything toxic, right?
 Correct, but it is actually a huge contributor to global warming.

 Remember how we said 10 billion emails are sent every hour?
 The amount of energy that takes is huge, and it all has to come from somewhere.

-Huge data centers are working 24/7 to provide us with all the energy it takes to send emails.
-Within these data centers are machines that store your data, and guess what?
-They are powered by coal-fired power plants.
+Sadly, huge data centers are working 24/7 to provide us with all the energy it takes to send emails.
+Within these data centers are machines that store your information which are run by coal-fired power plants.

 It is therefore necessary that we take action!
-Nonprofits know better than anyone how important it is to do your part.
+Nonprofits know better than anyone how important it is to be consistent in your actions and communications.